 - Dropshipping will be introduced, which means that if you purchase select Ontario-made products on wholesale.lcbo.com, they may be shipped directly from the alcohol supplier.

-- Shop in-store at LCBO and The Beer Store.
+Shop in LCBO stores and The Beer Store

-- Order product from agents through LCBO Specialty Services consignment program and import kegs with distributors
+Order product from agents through LCBO Specialty Services consignment program (until 12pm on March 27)